 Why Is the System Description Important?

-The system description is important because the details included are vital to the auditor and facilitate the auditing process.
+The system description is essential because the details included are vital to the auditor; they facilitate the auditing process.

-Gathering those details, however, can be challenging.
-Should they be incomplete, the service auditor will come back with feedback that must be gathered to complete the audit.
+Gathering those details, however, can take time and effort.
+Should they be incomplete, the auditor will come back with feedback that must be collected to complete the audit.
 The American Institute of Certified Public Accountants (AICPA), which develops SOC 2 audit standards, has some guidance that can help compile your system description.

 What Are the System Boundaries of a SOC 2 Report?

-When describing a service organization’s system, the objective is to give enough detail to satisfy SOC audit requirements without divulging trade secrets.
+When describing a service organization’s system, the goal is to give enough detail to satisfy SOC audit requirements without divulging trade secrets.

 System Components to Cover in Your SOC 2 System Description

-To help you prepare these boundaries, we’ve compiled the common criteria used to describe your components below.
+To help you prepare these boundaries, we’ve compiled the standard criteria to describe your components below.

 Product or Service

-Next, you will define the product or service you market to customers.
-That includes the application itself (if relevant), system requirements, system processing guidelines, service level agreements, supporting databases, and your mobile and desktop applications.
+Next, define the product or service you market to customers.
+That includes the application (if relevant), system requirements, system processing guidelines, service level agreements, supporting databases, and mobile and desktop applications.

 This list shouldn’t include your operational technology.
-In other words, your payroll software, chat service, or project management tools — those can be omitted.
+In other words, your payroll software, chat service, or project management tools can all be omitted.

-This section will likely take the form of an introductory section explaining, at a high level, how the application is used and a follow-up list of the components involved.
+This section will likely take the form of an introductory paragraph explaining, at a high level, how the application is used and a follow-up list of the components involved.

-While this is likely the toughest section to get through, it can also be the most important.
+While this is likely the most challenging section to get through, it can also be the most important.
 You must describe the kinds of data that come into and move out of your product or service systems.

-A high-level chart or table that lists the data types used, plus a diagram highlighting its journey, is best.
-Be sure to include data present in your files, internal databases, and external storage.
+A high-level chart or table that lists the data types used, plus a diagram highlighting the journey, is best.
+Include data present in your files, internal databases, and external storage.

 Additionally, you will need to detail how your control environment protects your data.
-This will include internal controls that specifically relate to safeguarding data against unauthorized access and risk management.
+This will include internal controls for safeguarding data against unauthorized access and risk management.

-A service organization’s controls might include things like your training materials, access controls, and change management protocols.
+A service organization’s controls might include your training materials, access controls, and change management protocols.
 It should also include the control objectives and control activities that mitigate risk.

 What Are the Steps to Writing a System Description for a SOC Report?

-The following steps will help you determine which documentation and information you need to begin writing your system description.
+The following steps will help you determine the documentation and information you need to write your system description.

 Step 1: Understand the Purpose of the System Description

-It’s important that those involved in preparing for the SOC report understand the purpose of the system description.
-We’ve touched on it before, but essentially, it’s to help your CPA or auditor assess whether or not your system components are organized to prevent a data breach.
+Those involved in preparing for the SOC report must understand the purpose of the system description.
+It’s to help your auditor assess whether your system components are organized to prevent a data breach.

 Step 2: Define the Scope of Your SOC Report

-Because service organizations may offer a variety of products or services, it’s vital to know upfront which are being covered under the SOC audit, and which are not.
+Because service organizations may offer various products or services, it’s vital to know upfront which ones are covered under the SOC audit and which are not.
 Specify all of that in the scope.

 Step 3: Document the Key Elements of Your System

-The key elements of a service organizations system should include:
+The critical elements of a service organizations system should include the following: